Boosting Unsupervised Semantic Segmentation with Principal Mask Proposals: Experiments

 \inparagraph{Self-supervised backbone.} Experiments are conducted across a collection of pre-trained self-supervised feature embeddings: DINO \citep{Caron:2021:EPS} based on ViT-Small and ViT-Base using $8\times8$ patches; and DINOv2 \citep{Oquab:2023:DLR} based on ViT-Small and ViT-Base using $14\times14$ patches.
 In the spirit of SSL principles, we keep the backbone parameters frozen throughout the experiments.
 We use the output from the last network layer as our SSL feature embeddings.
 Since \ourmethodframework is agnostic to the used embedding space, we can also apply it on top of current state-of-the-art unsupervised segmentation pipelines.
 Here, we consider STEGO \citep{Hamilton:2022:USS} and HP \citep{Seong:2023:LHP}, which also use DINO features \cngtwo{but learn a target domain-specific subspace.}

-\inparagraph{Baseline.} Following \citep{Hamilton:2022:USS, Seong:2023:LHP}, we train a single linear layer as a baseline with the same structure as \cng{$\theta_S$ and $\theta_T$} by minimizing the cosine distance batch-wise $K$-Means loss from \cref{eq:kmeans}.
+\inparagraph{Baseline.} Following \citep{Hamilton:2022:USS, Seong:2023:LHP}, we train a single linear layer as a baseline with the same structure as \cng{$\theta_R$ and $\theta_M$} by minimizing the cosine-distance batch-wise $K$-Means loss from \cref{eq:kmeans}.
 Hereby, parameters, such as the number of epochs and the learning rate, are identical to those used when employing \ourmethodframework.

-\inparagraph{\cng{\ourmethodframework.}} As discussed in \cref{sec:prima}, \cng{the momentum class prototypes $\theta_T$} are initialized using the first $K$ principal components; we use $2975$ images for PCA, as this is the largest number of training images shared by all datasets.
-Next, $\theta_T$ is pre-trained by minimizing \cref{eq:kmeans} using Adam \citep{Kingma:2015:AMS}.
+\inparagraph{\cng{\ourmethodframework.}} As discussed in \cref{sec:prima}, \cng{the momentum class prototypes $\theta_M$} are initialized using the first $K$ principal components; we use $2975$ images for PCA, as this is the largest number of training images shared by all datasets.
+Next, $\theta_M$ is pre-trained by minimizing \cref{eq:kmeans} using Adam \citep{Kingma:2015:AMS}.
 We use a learning rate of 0.005 for 2 epochs on all datasets and backbones.
-The weights are then copied to $\theta_S$. \cng{For fitting the class prototypes using \ac{em}, $\theta_S$ is optimized} by minimizing the focal loss from \cref{eq:focal} with Adam \citep{Kingma:2015:AMS} using a learning rate of 0.005.
-The momentum class prototypes $\theta_T$ are updated using an \ac{ema} according to \cref{eq:ema} every $\gamma_s=\text{10}$ steps with decay $\gamma_\psi=\text{0.98}$.
-We set the \ourmethod mask proposal threshold to $\psi=\text{0.4}$.
-We use a batch size of 32 for 50 epochs on Cityscapes and Potsdam-3, and use 5 epochs on COCO-Stuff due to its larger size.
+The weights are then copied to $\theta_R$. \cng{For fitting the running class prototypes using \ac{em}, $\theta_R$ is optimized} by minimizing the focal loss from \cref{eq:focal} with Adam \citep{Kingma:2015:AMS} using a learning rate of 0.005.
+The momentum class prototypes $\theta_M$ are updated using an \ac{ema} according to \cref{eq:ema} every $\gamma_s=\text{10}$ steps with decay $\gamma_\psi=\text{0.98}$.
+We set the \ourmethod mask-proposal threshold to $\psi=\text{0.4}$ \rebut{and provide detailed ablation experiments in \cref{sec:thresh_ablation}.} We use a batch size of 32 for 50 epochs on Cityscapes and Potsdam-3, and use 5 epochs on COCO-Stuff due to its larger size.
 Importantly, the same hyperparameters are used across \emph{all} datasets and backbones. \cng{Moreover, note that fitting class prototypes with \ourmethodframework is quite practical, \eg, about 2 hours on Cityscapes.} Experiments are conducted on a single NVIDIA A6000 GPU.

 \inparagraph{Supervised upper bounds.} To assess the potential of the SSL features used, we report supervised upper bounds.
-Specifically, we train a linear layer using cross-entropy and Adam with a learning rate of 0.005.
+Specifically, we train a linear layer using cross entropy and Adam with a learning rate of 0.005.
 Since \ourmethodframework uses frozen SSL features, its supervised bound is the same as that of the underlying features.
 This is not the case, however, for prior work \citep{Hamilton:2022:USS, Seong:2023:LHP}, which project the feature representation affecting the upper bound.